neurorave/neurorave/index.md

 <br/>

 In order to exploit the artistic potential of our method, we performed extended experiments on other datasets than those presented in the paper.
 We selected a Japanese voices dataset to extend the performance of SC09, which may be limited for attribute exchange or timbre transfer, and we selected a violin dataset to get rid of the monophonic and short note of Nsynth.
 For the *SC09*, *Japanese* and *Violin* datasets, we only present the results of our proposed *F-Rave* model.
+We display the analysis of the additionnal datasets  below.

 <div class="figure">
     <table style="width:100%;">